 12) Having a Set Budget, Despite The Fact That You’re Exceeding Your ROI Goals

-With the ability to track ROI in Google AdWords, you’d think that more people would implement the practice of unlimited budgets.
+With the ability to track ROI in Google Ads, you’d think that more people would implement the practice of unlimited budgets.

 For many executives in large companies this is a frightening thought.
 How can we control expenses if we just give our marketing team an unlimited budget?!
 And yeah, they might be right and yes, some companies will not be able to implement this.